j-fischer/js-mock/README.md

 ## Changelog

+### 0.7.0

+- Modified verify() to return a `true` if all expectations are fulfilled

 ### 0.6.0

 - Added alias function with() for withExactArgs()

 ### 0.5.0

-- Modified assertIfSatisfied() to return a `true` if all mocks passed the verification.
+- Modified assertIfSatisfied() to return a `true` if all mocks passed the verification

 ### 0.4.0

 - Added support for JsHamcrest style matchers for withExactArgs()
-- Minor refactoring: Made will() a alias function for the now called callsAndReturns() function.
+- Minor refactoring: Made will() a alias function for the now called callsAndReturns() function
-- Added validation that only one return function, callsAndReturns() or returns(), can be expected.
+- Added validation that only one return function, callsAndReturns() or returns(), can be expected

 ### 0.3.0